Welcome to our Summer Camp Page

 Ninja Warrior/Parkour Week – Aug 3 – Aug 7

 Participants will receive training in Level 1 and Level 2 Parkour basics throughout the week.
 We will practice our skills on in-house obstacle courses.
-(No climbing or high-jumps in the program).
+(No climbing or jumps from height in the program).

 Our field trip this week will be to the Washington Twp Pinnacle Parkour facility for a Ninja Warrior Workshop.